cosmos/cosmos-sdk/CONTRIBUTING.md

 Thank you for considering making contributions to Cosmos-SDK and related repositories!

-Contributing to this repo can mean many things such as participated in discussion or proposing code changes.
+Contributing to this repo can mean many things such as participating in discussion or proposing code changes.
 To ensure a smooth workflow for all contributors, the general procedure for contributing has been established: